TheMindVirus/liquorice/README.md

 ![IMG_5342](https://github.com/themindvirus/liquorice/blob/main/IMG_5342.jpg)

 Once I had decided which arrangement of GPIO pins was easiest to wire by hand, I set about safely \
-cutting traces on some veroboard cut and filed to size.
-Then I commenced hand-soldering tiny red wires.
+cutting traces on some veroboard, cut and filed to size.
+Then I commenced hand-soldering lots of tiny red wires.

 ![IMG_5344](https://github.com/themindvirus/liquorice/blob/main/IMG_5344.jpg)